carpentries-incubator/web-scraping-python/episodes/a-real-website.md

 To give you a sense of how web scraping can be useful here, we might use this data to analyze which countries have hosted the most workshops, build a live dashboard showing recent trends in instruction, or even create an app that notifies us when a new workshop is scheduled in our region.

 With the basic tools shown here, you can build similar apps and analyses using the website(s) you're interested in.
-But always keep in mind the code of conduct from the previous episode —especially the first point: there might be an easier and more appropriate way to access the data you need.
+But always keep in mind the code of conduct from the previous episode, especially the first point: there might be an easier and more appropriate way to access the data you need.

 In fact, for the example we’re about to explore, The Carpentries provides a [list of data feeds](https://feeds.carpentries.org/full_list.html) that you can use to access information about upcoming and past workshops directly.